MNP Community & Sport Centre: Original structure

-Major Expansion in 2003-2004
+Major expansion in 2003-2004

 In 2004 Talisman Centre completed a $24 million expansion.
-The new Fitness Centre is named, Dr. Neville Lindsay Sport Wellness Centre, to commemorate and honour Calgary's first doctor and legendary pioneer who owned the land upon which the facility sits.
-The new Aquatic Centre is named, The Calgary Foundation Aquaplex, to recognize and celebrate the contributions of The Calgary Foundation through a major gift from an anonymous donor.
+The new fitness centre was named the Dr. Neville Lindsay Sport Wellness Centre to honour Calgary's first doctor, who owned the land upon which the facility sits.
+The new aquatic centre was named The Calgary Foundation Aquaplex, to recognize and celebrate the contributions of The Calgary Foundation through a major gift from an anonymous donor.

 The facility holds sporting events both professional and amateur, and all facilities are open to the public.
-Repsol Sport Centre hosts many regional, national and international competitions in water polo, synchronized swimming, swimming, diving, track, basketball and other sports.
+MNP Community & Sport Centre hosts many regional, national and international competitions in water polo, synchronized swimming, swimming, diving, track, basketball and other sports.

-On-going expansions
+Ongoing expansions

-The Talisman Centre has had a few controversies over the years.
+The MNP Community & Sport Centre has had a few controversies over the years.
 One was surveillance cameras in sensitive areas, such as change rooms.
 The presence of cameras throughout the facility was included in the privacy policy.
 The complex also came under fire when the naming rights were sold to Talisman Energy, some lobby groups claim the oil company is responsible for funding atrocities in Sudan when it primarily did business in the country.
 These controversies never made an impact on attendance or operations.

-Other nearby sports facilities in the area are the Stampede Corral, Scotiabank Saddledome, Stampede Grandstand, and Shaw Millennium Park.
+Other nearby sports facilities include the Stampede Corral, Scotiabank Saddledome, Stampede Grandstand, and Shaw Millennium Park.

-2013-2014 Facility Improvements
+2013-2014 facility improvements

-On June 20, 2013, Talisman Centre was forced to evacuate and close the entire facility as one of the worst natural disasters in Alberta's history, the June Flood, hits Calgary.
+On June 20, 2013, Talisman Centre was forced to evacuate and close the entire facility when one of the worst natural disasters in Alberta's history, the June Flood, hit Calgary.

-The flood caused close to $10 million in damages including restoration, repairs and, in most cases, brand new equipment was brought in to replace flood-infected air ducts, and beyond-repair mechanical machinery and electrical equipment.
-As well, administrative files and other program gear was damaged along with numerous fitness machines broken down from the lack of air flow during the closure.
-Talisman Centre is continuing to work with The City of Calgary and its insurance company to replace all items, with new fitness and cardio equipment arriving by the end of the year.
+The flood caused close to $10 million in damages including restoration, repairs and new equipment brought in to replace flood-infected air ducts, machinery, and electrical equipment.
+Administrative files and other program gear was damaged, and numerous fitness machines broke down due the lack of air flow during the closure.

-New lower level activity spaces include: Multi-Sport 1 Studio, Multi-Sport 2 Studio, and Strength & Balance (Yoga & Pilates) Studio.
+New lower level activity spaces added during the improvements included the Multi-Sport 1 Studio, Multi-Sport 2 Studio, and Strength & Balance (Yoga & Pilates) Studio.